phmullins/alfred-workflows/net.pmullins.omnifocus/README.md

 # OmniFocus

 [OmniFocus](https://www.omnigroup.com/omnifocus) is an [Alfred](http://www.alfredapp.com/) workflow for [OS X](https://www.apple.com/osx/)
 that makes creating new OmniFocus tasks easy.
+This is a modified version of the [workflow](http://www.alfredforum.com/topic/1041-create-new-task-in-omnifocus-inbox/?hl=omnifocus) originally found on the Afred forums.
+Thank you CapnAverage, Ryan M, and Orky for getting things started!

 ## Requirements